biruelrick/js-toolbelt/README.md

 ## Usage

 The current version of `js-toolbelt` has one library (ValidNumber) with a set of useful functions.
-To enable them just use the `require` as shown below:
+To enable them, just use the `require` as shown below:

 ## ValidNumber Library